How to Read

 Critically Endangered CR

-means that retirement is imminent.
+means that retirement is imminent (within a year).

 Data Deficient DD